datasciencecampus/rail_reporter/README.md

 ### Get access to data

 The Rail Delivery Group provides access to this data (if approved) through SFTP (Secure File Transfer Protocol) servers.
-To register for access visit [the web portal](https://dtdportal.atocrsp.org/).
+To register for access visit [the web portal](https://dtdportal.atocrsp.org/), and request access to the 'TIMETABLE_DAILY_FULL' feed.

 Information about the data feeds can be found at the Rail Delivery Group's [main website](https://www.raildeliverygroup.com/our-services/rail-data/timetable-data.html).
 Information on any restrictions on the use of such data can also be found here.
 Once access is granted, retrieval of the latest data can be automated as we have done in this project